zumba/zumba.github.com/_posts/2015-05-29-chrome-push-api.md

 #### Registering
 Now that you know what to expect with setting up a suitable environment for your service worker let’s get it installed.

-Now, a good installation script should also consider that their might be a service worker already in place and running.
-A lot of other examples want to go straight to registering a service worker, but that will give you a bunch of redundant service workers.
+A good installation script should also consider that their might be a service worker already in place and running.
 To check for that let’s do the following:

 {% gist 81e37636d6b0a55788f1 check-sw-reg.js %}

-Now that we have the installation status we know if we need to register a service worker or not.
-So let's say we do.
-Then we do this:
+Now that we have the installation status: we know if registration of the service worker is necessary.
+Assuming registration is necessary:

 {% gist 81e37636d6b0a55788f1 reg-sw.js %}